christophstrasen/WorldObserver/docs_internal/fact_interest.md

 Default bounds when a mod omits a band:
 - Treat missing bands as “soft” and derive `tolerable` values from project defaults.
 - Emergency scaling still applies when budgets demand it; once we breach a tolerable value, we warn and report effective values.

+Hysteresis (anti-flapping):
+- Degradation reacts to sustained “probe lag” (a sweep cannot complete within the target staleness).
+- Recovery requires sustained healthy windows *and* evidence that we can meet the **desired** staleness again (not merely the degraded staleness).
+This avoids oscillating between desired and tolerable when load is near the edge.
+- Recovery has extra hysteresis after a lag-triggered degrade (to avoid 1↔2 “thrash” when the sweep is borderline).

 ---